-On September 13, 2016, the City Council of the City of Millbrae (the "City") approved a resolution pursuant to Sections 1301, 10000-10735, and 14050-14057 of the California Elections Code requesting that election dates for future City general municipal elections be moved from odd- to even-numbered years.
-Notice of the City's requested change was mailed on September 28, 2016.
-The resolution would move the City's next election, currently scheduled for November 2017, to November 2018.
-Current councilmembers up for reelection in 2017 and 2019 would have their terms extended by 12 months.
+On September 14, 2016, the Governing Board of the San Bruno Park School District (the "District") approved a resolution pursuant to Section 10404.5 of the California Elections Code requesting that election dates for future District board elections be moved from odd- to even-numbered years.
+The resolution would move the District's next election, currently scheduled for November 2017, to November 2018.
+Current board members up for reelection in 2017 would have their terms extended through the next election in 2018, and board members up for reelection in 2019 will continue through 2020.

-Under Section 10403.5(a)(1), the Chief Elections Officer shall submit to the Board of Supervisors a report on the cost-effectiveness of the proposed change.
-The Board of Supervisors is required by Section 10403.5(a)(1) to approve the proposed change unless it finds that "the ballot style, voting equipment, or computer capability is such that additional elections or materials cannot be handled."
+Under Section 10404.5(d)(1), the Chief Elections Officer may submit to the Board of Supervisors a report on the cost-effectiveness of the proposed change.
+The Board of Supervisors is required by Section 10404.5(d) to approve the proposed change unless it finds that "the ballot style, voting equipment, or computer capacity is such that additional elections or materials cannot be handled."
+Upon approval by the Board of Supervisors, the Elections Division will prepare and mail a notice to the registered voters of the County, informing them of the election date change at the District's expense.